Catarinaperiquito/Google-Data-Analytics---Cyclistic-Case-Study/README.md

 * **Change pricing plans** :
 	+ Cyclistic doesn't have a pricing limit per ride duration. they might be losing new annual memberships because of the full-day passes.
-	+ Maybe creating a weekend membership can allow casual riders to became members to allow Cyclistic getting more value from them
+	+ Maybe creating a weekend membership can allow casual riders to became members.
+This would allow Cyclistic getting more value from their customers.

 * **Membership Referral campaign**
 	+ To increase the membership base the company might consider a compaign giving additional benefits or discounts to the existing members with a referral program.
 	+ Specially during spring and summer.

 # **Presentation**
 ***
 [Click here](https://github.com/Catarinaperiquito/Google-Data-Analytics---Cyclistic-Case-Study/blob/main/The%20Cyclistic%20Case%20Study%20(3).pdf)